-2. Lending period is seven (7) days, from Wednesday to Wednesday.
-ALL TOOLS ARE DUE BACK ON THE FOLLOWING WEDNESDAY BEFORE 5PM, NO EXCEPTIONS.
-Tools can be dropped off before the Wednesday due date, but not after.
+2. Lending period is seven (7) days.
+ALL TOOLS ARE DUE BACK THE FOLLOWING WEEK BEFORE 5PM, NO EXCEPTIONS.
+Tools can be dropped off before the due date, but not after.

 3. Tools must be returned to the Albany Senior Center Annex during business hours.

 4. Please clean the tools you have borrowed prior to returning them to the Albany Senior Center Annex.

 5. Once you have borrowed a tool, it is your personal and financial responsibility; any broken or lost tools will be replaced or repaired at the borrower’s expense.

 6. Some of the tools available are power tools.
 City of Albany does not assume any risk in association with personal injury or property damage when using tools from the Tool Pool.